Crude oil futures gain on spot demand | Business

 - India

-Crude oil prices on Wednesday rose by Rs 152 to Rs 7,533 per barrel as participants widened their positions on a firm spot demand.
+Crude oil prices on Monday surged by Rs 309 to Rs 8,269 per barrel as participants widened their positions on a firm spot demand.

 Analysts said raising of bets by participants kept crude oil prices higher in futures trade.